SirRGB/dockdroid/README.md

 Authentication:
 while github releases relies on the token, ota info pushing to a github repo and the sourceforge upload require ssh keys, that are added in your account and gitconfig.

-# Directories
+## Directories

 - dotfiles: .gitconfig for syncing and .ssh for authentification.
 Needs to be copied from the host manually.
 - keys: Contains keys for signing the build.
 Will be generated automatically if not provided.
-- logs: Will soon contain logs and error messages.
+- logs: Contains logs and error messages.
 - ccache: Used for build caching to speed up compilation.
 Set to 80GB by default.
 Can be disabled by overwriting the value with 0 for space saving.
 - secrets: If token.sh is provided (optional), it will be read.
 You can specify GITHUB_TOKEN, TELEGRAM_TOKEN and TELEGRAM_CHAT here.

-# Run the build
+## Run the build

 - After setting everything up you should do a test build with the default variables for testing.
 (Be sure to be in ~/docker_droid/dockdroid)
 ```